 12 BEST Drinks for Cotton-Mouth

-It all started with the perfectly golden and delicious dab of Blueberry live sugar.
+It all started with the perfect golden and delicious dab of Blueberry live sugar.
 Muscle relaxed and a big smile on my face, and then BAM.
 It’s the Sahara desert in my throat.
 Who else has had this happen?
 Most of us do!

 After decimating an entire case of coconut water, whilst contemplating cannabis, it came to me.
 Most of us are chronically dehydrated.
 Water is the most important substance we can consume, considering it fires off brain functioning and oh yes our bodies are 80% water.